Leonid10011/ecommerce-backend/README.md

 # Fullstack E-commerce Project - Backend
 This repository is part of my ecommerce project.
 This serves as a RESTApi for my frontend which can be visited [here](https://www.github.com/Leonid10011/ecommerce-frontend).

+## Currently working on:
+Reworking data structure and cleaning api.

 ## Preview
 Hosted on : http://217.72.204.244